chainsol/indix/Readme.md

 Other fucntions include:

       indix.brands(query="brand_name")                # Brands
       indix.stores(query="store_name")                # Stores
       indix.categories()                              # Lists all available catagories
-      indix.productById(id="id_from_indix.products", pageNumber=1) # Gets $page_number of $id
+      indix.productById(id="productId",pageNumber=1)  # Gets $page_number of $id
       indix.pricesById(id="id")                       # Gets historical prices for item with $id

 And the rest of the options for `indix.products`:

     int pageNumber:     page number to get
     string query:       what to search for
     string storeId:     storeId from indix.stores
     string brandId:     brandId from indix.brands
     string categoryId:  categoryId from indix.categroies
-    float startPrice: Low price to search for float endPrice: High price to search for bool priceHistoryAvail: if True, will only return products with price history available
+    float startPrice:   Low price to search for float endPrice:     High price to search for
+    priceHistoryAvail:  if True, will only return products with price history available
     sortBy:             one of "RELEVANCE", "PRICE_LOW_TO_HIGH", "PRICE_HIGH_TO_LOW", "MOST_RECENT", or blank

 And to get the json from the response: